Mbed-TLS/mbedtls/yotta/data/example-authcrypt/README.md

 6. Copy `build/frdm-k64f-gcc/test/mbedtls-test-example-authcrypt.bin` to your mbed board and wait until the LED next to the USB port stops blinking.

 7. Start the serial terminal emulator and connect to the virtual serial port presented by FRDM-K64F.
-For settings, use 9600 baud, 8N1, no flow control.
+For settings, use 115200 baud, 8N1, no flow control. **Warning:** for this example, the baud rate is not the default 9600, it is 115200.

 8. Press the reset button on the board.